Rouse vs. Alarmy: an honest comparison

 Timed routines + voice coaching 22 presets, 7 categories

-HIIT / Tabata / EMOM intervals repeat groups, sub-second
+HIIT / Tabata / EMOM intervals repeat groups, exact seconds

 Milestone countdowns & streaks 31 holiday templates